Blake Shelton And Gwen Stefani Aren’t Yet Ready To Get Married, Reports ‘Gossip Cop’

 Gwen Stefani and Blake Shelton first met one another while filming the seventh season of The Voice but kept their relationship professional at the time due to the fact that they were both married.
 Then, two seasons later, after Stefani called it quits with Gavin Rossdale after 13 years of marriage and Shelton ended his marriage to Miranda Lambert after just four years, their relationship became romantic.

-While Stefani and Shelton did their best to keep their romance to themselves for a while, they ultimately went public during a County Music Awards after party in Nashville, Tennessee in November 2015.
+While Stefani and Shelton did their best to keep their romance to themselves for a while, they ultimately went public during a Country Music Awards after-party in Nashville, Tennessee, in November 2015.
 Since then, the couple has been seen flirting alongside one another on The Voice and supporting one another’s careers on their social media pages.

-In addition to their loving romance, Stefani and Shelton are also enjoying a fun family unit with her thee boys, Kingston, Zuma, and Apollo, who she shares with her ex-husband.
+In addition to their loving romance, Stefani and Shelton are also enjoying a fun family unit with her three boys, Kingston, Zuma, and Apollo, who she shares with her ex-husband.

 To see more of Blake Shelton, tune into The Voice Season 14 on Monday and Tuesday nights at 8 p.m. on NBC.